 scruples against strengthening the The power accruing to the members of the Counter- League at the expense of the imperial Reforms- strength were gradually overcome,

-the properties might possibly be applied to strengthen the imperial family prestige, and partly by the persuasive representations of such a measure offered by the imperial confessor, Lammermann, and the papal nuncio, Caraffa, as a new and imposing advance on the side of the Counter-Reformation.
+tion. partly by the presumption that some ofthe properties might possibly be applied to strengthen the imperial family prestige, and partly by the persuasive representations of such a measure offered by the imperial confessor, Lammermann, and the papal nuncio, Caraffa, as a new and imposing advance on the side of the Counter-Reformation.
 Ferdinand II. issued the edict of restitution Mar.
 6, 1629.
 Besides the provisions for the restoration of the spiritual possessions, it abrogated the -declaration of Ferdinand I. at the religious peace of 1555, securing to Protestant subjects in the ecclesiastical provinces religious peace, and proclaimed, in general, that the religious peace was to apply only to the Roman Catholics and the adherents of the unaltered Augsburg Confession, and that every other sect was prohibited in the empire.

 To prevent Gustavus Adolphus of Sweden, who in 1630 had occupied the estuaries of the Oder, from forming an alliance with the Protestant estates, the execution of the edict was suspended, and a diet ap-